-The research at RCR focuses on risk and/or crisis from a societal perspective, in contrast to a psychological or technical perspective.
+The research at RCR focuses on risk, crisis and/or sustainability from a societal perspective, in contrast to a psychological or technical perspective.
 Many of the research projects are interdisciplinary and collaborative.

-In the following description our main disciplines, research areas and research projects are briefly presented.
+In the following description our main research areas are briefly presented.

 The risk research can be divided into two areas.

 The first area includes analyzes of how risks are constructed in relation to normative discourses and power structures in society such as; age, gender, class, ethnicity and sexuality etc.